jup-ag/space-station/guides/2-jupiter-swap/1-swap.md

 This guide was created through contributions from the following community members:  [@Cryptolasp](https://twitter.com/cryptolasp) [@DucPhuBui1](https://twitter.com/DucPhuBui1) [@Val_chi44](https://twitter.com/Val_chi44)

-:::info [Why do I need Jupiter?](https://oneel.notion.site/Jupiter-Aggregation-0ef3149cd3bb485b8e118432e6cf8472) Click the link to read why you need Jupiter written by community member @oneel_d
+:::info [Why do I need Jupiter?](https://oneel.notion.site/Jupiter-Aggregation-0ef3149cd3bb485b8e118432e6cf8472) The above link provides a great explanation of how the Jupiter Aggregator works and benefits all who use it, written by community member @oneel_d
 :::

 1. First make sure your URL is correct: **https://jup.ag/**